destaMo/Scrum-Notes/backend/databases/03_mid.md

 - What are partial indexes?
 - What are expressions indexes?
 - What are include indexes?
-- What is a index-only scan?
+- What is an index-only scan?
 How does it correlate to include indexes?
 8. What is a query planner?
 - Does it always generate fully optimal plan?
-- Can you force query planner to choose different plan?
+- Can you force query planner to choose a different plan?